impactcrew/plex-desktop-widget/README.md

 ### Playback Control Not Supported

-PlexWidget cannot add play/pause/skip buttons due to fundamental limitations in Plex's architecture:
+NowPlaying for Plex cannot add play/pause/skip buttons due to fundamental limitations in Plex's architecture:

 - **Plex Companion Protocol** - Exclusive to official Plex applications only
 - **No Third-Party Discovery** - Third-party apps cannot be discovered or targeted for playback control